-Being a stepmother isn’t even a little bit easy — but of course, if you’re a stepmom, you already know that.
+Being a stepmother isn’t even a little bit easy.
+Of course, if you’re a stepmom, you already know that.

-On Mother’s Day, being a stepmom takes on a whole new meaning.
-Here's what stepmoms told TODAY Parents what their lives are really like.
-Their insights are honest, illuminating and more important to appreciate than ever before: More than 4.2 million children in the United States live in stepfamilies, and that number is on the rise.
+Each year on Mother’s Day — and on Stepmother's Day the following Sunday — being a stepmom takes on a whole new meaning.
+Here's what stepmoms told TODAY Parents their lives are really like.
+Their insights are honest, illuminating and important to appreciate: More than 4.2 million children in the United States live in stepfamilies, and that number is on the rise.

 1. Before you become a stepmom, make sure you can handle this unavoidable truth.